RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 #### 5. Do the rollout:
+- [ ] Notify the `#deployment` channel in the `ARAXTeam` Slack workspace that you are rolling out a new version of KG2c to the various `arax.ncats.io` development endpoints.
 - [ ] merge `master` into the branch for this KG2 version
 - [ ] merge the branch into `master`
 - [ ] roll `master` out to the various `arax.ncats.io` development endpoints.
 Usually in this order: